growerp/growerp/GrowERPObs/1 Introduction/5 Road Map and Releases.md

 		* Thailand BOI version.
 	* Be able to maintain the automatic posting configuration.
 	* Access to the error journal of failed postings
+	* automatically add new timeperiod in new year
 * Ease the creation of other languages than just English.
 * Extend the growerp.com website
 * How about GPT4 in ERP?
 AI could make screen selections and entry suggestions?